idevelopment/timecontrol/readme.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).
+Thank you for considering contributing to Timecontrol!
+The contribution guide can be found in the [Timecontrol contribution file](https://github.com/idevelopment/timecontrol/blob/master/CONTRIBUTING.MD).

 ### License